2021 Fiat 500e spy shots

 It isn't clear what the driving range will be but Fiat is expected to offer buyers a choice of battery sizes.
 Fiat's Concept Centoventi unveiled at the 2019 Geneva International Motor Show previewed the automaker's dedicated EV platform and was said to be capable of delivering a range anywhere between 62 miles right up to 310 miles.

-Production of the 500e is scheduled to commence in the second quarter of 2020.
+Production of the 500e is scheduled to commence in June.
 If sold here, the electric hatch will likely arrive as a 2021 model.